The assessment of the course consists of five components. The components have the following weights.

 There will be three exams during the semester.
-The date of the first exam is February 21 and the date of the second exam is March 28.
-The final exam is scheduled for Thursday, May 2, 2019 from 1:00 to 3:00pm in the same room as class.
+The date of the first exam is October 3 and the date of the second exam is October 31.
+The final exam is scheduled for December 5 in the same room as our regular sessions.
 Missed exams cannot be made up, regardless of the reason for absence.
 You may not arrive late for exams.
-If you are late, you may not make the exam up.
+If you are late, you cannot take the exam.

 A deliverable (assignment or online quiz) is considered late if it is submitted after the beginning of class.
 No late deliverables will be accepted without penalty, and equipment failure is not an acceptable reason for turning in a deliverable late.